ashashishy/AWS-Notes/IAM.md

 <h2>INFRASTRUCTURE ELEMENTS</h2>
         <h3>Principle</h3>

-        An entity that can make a request for an action or operation
+<p> An entity that can make a request for an action or operation </p>